Sting

 Sting's house was built in the XVI century

-The family is engaged in winemaking and produces family olive oil, cheese, honey, grows its own vegetables.
+The family runs a winemaking operation and produces their own olive oil, cheese, honey, and vegetables.
 The musician adheres to a macrobiotic diet, refuses semi-finished products and preservatives, reduces the consumption of dairy and meat products.
-Large-scale tours are not complete without a personal chef, although Sting admits that he likes to allow himself ice cream and chocolate, as well as a glass of his own wine.
-Perhaps this component helps the 68-year-old artist maintain the energy of a fourteen-year-old teenager and feel happy.
-And, of course, music, without which Sting cannot imagine his own life:
+Major tours aren't complete without a personal chef, though Sting admits he likes to indulge in ice cream and chocolate, plus a glass of his own wine.
+Maybe this lifestyle helps the 68-year-old artist maintain teenage energy levels and stay happy.
+And of course, there's music - something Sting can't imagine living without:

 There is definitely something healing in music not only for the one who sings, but also for the listeners.
 I take this shamanic aspect of music seriously, without egocentrism.
 There is something that you transmit, broadcast...
 It's all about vibrations and higher vibrations.
 If you have a good voice, there is harmony all the way up and down.
 It connects us with something beyond our understanding.
 Music will always be for me the only way of prayer.
 It will be a big surprise when I stand before the Lord.